limine-bootloader/limine/PROTOCOL.md

 };
 ```

-* `revision` - Revision of the `struct limine_file_location` structure.
+* `revision` - Revision of the `struct limine_file` structure.
+* `base` - The address of the file.
+* `length` - The size of the file.
+* `path` - The path of the file within the volume, with a leading slash.
+* `cmdline` - A command line associated with the file.
 * `partition_index` - 1-based partition index of the volume from which the
-module was loaded.
+file was loaded.
 If 0, it means invalid or unpartitioned.
 * `tftp_ip` - If non-0, this is the IP of the TFTP server the file was loaded
 from.
 * `tftp_port` - Likewise, but port.
-* `mbr_disk_id` - If non-0, this is the ID of the disk the module was loaded
+* `mbr_disk_id` - If non-0, this is the ID of the disk the file was loaded
 from as reported in its MBR.
-* `gpt_disk_uuid` - If non-0, this is the UUID of the disk the module was
+* `gpt_disk_uuid` - If non-0, this is the UUID of the disk the file was
 loaded from as reported in its GPT.
-* `gpt_part_uuid` - If non-0, this is the UUID of the partition the module
+* `gpt_part_uuid` - If non-0, this is the UUID of the partition the file
 was loaded from as reported in the GPT.
 * `part_uuid` - If non-0, this is the UUID of the filesystem of the partition
-the module was loaded from.
+the file was loaded from.

 ### RSDP Feature